 Funded by / Ownership

 In 2020, the Chicago Reader received 501(c)3 nonprofit status from the IRS for its Reader Institute for Community Journalism.
 Advertising and paid subscriptions generate revenue.

 Analysis / Bias

-Editorially, almost all stories favor the left such as pro-LGBTQ rights, and pro-science perspective on climate change.
-They also frequently report negatively on Republican President Donald Trump.
+Editorially, most stories favor the left, such as pro-LGBTQ rights and pro-science perspectives on climate change.
+They also frequently report negatively on Republican former President Donald Trump.
 In general, they report news factually and with a left-leaning editorial bias.

 Failed Fact Checks

 Overall, we rate the Chicago Reader Left Biased based on editorial positions that favor the left.
-We also rate them High for factual reporting due to a clean fact check record.
-(D. Van Zandt 8/19/2016) Updated (6/6/2020)
+We also rate them High for factual reporting due to a clean fact-check record.
+(D. Van Zandt 8/19/2016) Updated (6/10/2022)

 Last Updated on June 10, 2022 by Media Bias Fact Check